Parcel Tax Renewal 2026

 - Homeowners aged 65+ would continue to be eligible for an exemption from the cost

-- No money raised from the renewal measure could be used for administrators’ salaries, benefits or pensions
+- No money raised from Measure B could be used for administrators’ salaries, benefits or pensions

 Frequently Asked Questions